mrkjstnyap/cmj-inkwell.github.io/_posts/23-10-29-reliable_future_technology_enabled_learning_obsidian.md

 Note taking is a common activity for everyone.
 We record information from contact details to recipes and instructions.
 However, note taking is not just a simple act of recording information and copying text it can also involve some cognitive effort in managing and generating information that is both meaningful and personal.

-The 2005 paper *Cognitive Effort during Note Taking*  [^1] provides a more thorough analysis of how note taking is compared to other activities.
+The 2005 paper *Cognitive Effort during Note Taking*[^1]. provides a more thorough analysis of how note taking is compared to other activities.
 They showed how the "cognitive effort" of note taking was more demanding than playing chess or reading and learning but may not be as demanding compared to planning and composing creative work.

 <center><img src= "https://imgur.com/7Q9xC2C.png"
 	 alt="Cognitive Effort for activities measured in milliseconds.">